-- Now locate the app (Windows 10 mail) for which you need the app-specific password and launch it.
+- Locate the app for which you need the app-specific password and launch it.

 Having generated the app-specific password for the third-party app of interest, you must now use this specific password to grant the app unrestricted access to your Apple iCloud account.

-If for any reason, the third-party application requires you to re-enter the password of your Apple iCloud account, just use the specific password you already generated and you are good to go.
+If for any reason, the third-party application requires you to re-enter the password of your Apple iCloud account, just use the specific password you already generated.

 In case you change the primary password of your Apple ID account, all your generated app-specific passwords will be revoked.